approov/quickstart-xamarin-refit/SHAPES-EXAMPLE.md

 ![Build IPA Result](readme-images/build-ipa-result.png)

-You can now register the ios application with the Approov service:
+You can now register the iOS application with Approov:

 ```
-$ approov registration -add ShapesApp.ipa
+approov registration -add ShapesApp.ipa
 ```

 Building an Android `apk` using the `Archive` option is very similar and should generate a signed apk file.

 ## RUNNING THE SHAPES APP WITH APPROOV